silverstripe/silverstripe-versioned-snapshots/README.md

 ### Removing snapshot creators

-To remove an event from a handler, simply set its value to `false`.
+To remove an event from a handler, simply add it to the `off` array.

 ```yaml
 SilverStripe\Core\Injector\Injector: